Saku, Nagano Prefecture Airbnb Market Data 2026: STR Report & Statistics

 Which amenities boost Airbnb revenue in Saku?

-Bidet and Bathtub are among the strongest revenue-linked amenities in Saku.
+Bidet and Room-darkening shades are among the strongest revenue-linked amenities in Saku.
 In AirROI's latest dataset, listings with these amenities outperform those without on average revenue, which makes amenities analysis useful for prioritizing investment and listing upgrades.

 Do Airbnb hosts charge cleaning fees in Saku?